grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

-What about case when there is no discount?
+What about case when there is no discount?<br/>
-Simply add discount, where we return full price:
+Simply add discount, where we return full price:<br/>

 {% highlight java %}
 public class NoDiscount implements Discount {